 Enter a title for the bucket into the Title field.
 The title should help you distinguish this bucket from other buckets.
 The rest of the settings are set to the defaults.
 If you change these settings, your selections will become the defaults for this bucket on all of your loans.
 For more information about escrow settings, see Update Escrow Account Settings.
 Once you’ve made your settings selections, click 'Save' to save the escrow bucket.

 If you are not in an industry that requires escrow analysis, you are done.
 Otherwise, fill out the information in the Analysis Configurations section.
 To see the Analysis Configuration section switch Escrow Analysis Enabled to "Yes".

-The analysis configurations section consists of four sections: general, deficiency settings, shortage settings, surplus settings.
+The analysis configurations section consists of four sections: analysis, deficiency settings, shortage settings, surplus settings.

-The general section lets you set the general analysis settings, which include:
+The analysis section lets you set the general analysis settings, which include:

 - Cushion – Choose whether the cushion amount for this escrow bucket should be a fixed amount or based on a percentage of the anticipated disbursement.

 - Fixed Amount – If “Fixed Amount” was selected for cushion, enter the fixed amount in this field.